Bug Severity vs Priority in Testing

 What is Bug Priority?

-Bug priority refers to how urgently a bug needs to be fixed and eliminated from the website or app in question.
-Basically, it’s a measure of how the bug should be prioritized in the debugging hierarchy.
-Correctly assigning bug priority is integral to planning a software development life cycle successfully.
+Bug priority refers to how urgently a bug must be fixed and eliminated from the website or app.
+It measures how the bug should be prioritized in the debugging hierarchy.
+Correctly assigning bug priority and setting up a bug triage process is integral to successfully planning a software development life cycle.

 Levels of bug priority:

 - Low: Bug can be fixed at a later date.
-Other, more serious bugs take priority
+Other, more severe bugs take priority

-- Medium: Bug can be fixed in the normal course of development and testing.
+- Medium: Bug can be fixed in the ordinary course of development and testing.

-- High: Bug must be resolved at the earliest as it affects the system adversely and renders it unusable until it is resolved.
+- High: Bug must be resolved as soon as it affects the system adversely and renders it unusable until resolved.

-Testers can determine bug priority with the same two steps described earlier to determine bug severity.
+Testers can determine bug priority with the same steps described earlier to determine bug severity.

 |Bug Severity||Bug Priority|